sarahembarry/computer-infrastructure-assessment/README.md

 ### **About Me**

-My name is Sarah Barry, and I am currently pursuing a Higher Diploma in Science in Computing with a focus on Data Analytics at Atlantic Technological University (ATU) in Galway.
+My name is Sarah Barry, and I am currently pursuing a Higher Diploma in Computing in Data Analytics at Atlantic Technological University (ATU).
 This repository is part of my coursework for the module: **Computer Infrastructure**.

 ---